-Keeler California was once a bustling town with a train station, a 300-foot pier, public swimming pool, and several hotels.
+Keeler, California, was once a bustling town with a train station, a 300-foot pier, public swimming pool, and several hotels.
 The city was initially called Hawley and later named Keeler after Julius M. Keeler.
-The town’s existence was partly due to the Cerro Gordo mines high above in the Inyo Mountains.
+The town’s existence was partly due to the Cerro Gordo mines high above the Inyo Mountains.
 Today Keeler has a population of around 50.
-In its heyday Kellers population was about 2500 people.
+In its heyday, Keller’s population was about 2500 people.

 Keeler Owens Lake

-Owens Lake, at one time, covered 100 square miles with most of its water coming from the High Sierra via the Owens River.
-During the peak of Cerro Gordo mines, the steamships Bessie Brady carried silver ingots from the pier at Keeler to the town of Cartago, on the far side of the lake.
-On the return trip, the steamship carried charcoal from the cottonwood charcoal kilns and lumber for the mines.
-On May 11, 1882, Bessie Brady burned, and steamboat navigation on the Owens lake ended.
+Owens Lake, at one time, covered 100 square miles, with most of its water coming from the High Sierra via the Owens River.
+During the peak of Cerro Gordo mines, the steamships Bessie Brady carried silver ingots from the pier at Keeler to the town of Cartago on the far side of the lake.
+The steamship took charcoal from the cottonwood charcoal kilns and lumber for the mines on the return trip.
+Bessie Brady burned on May 11, 1882, and steamboat navigation on Owens lake ended.

 Carson and Colorado Railroad

 Keeler was the southern end of the Carson and Colorado narrow gauge Railroad.
 Train service to Keller ended in April 1960 when the railroad shut down.
 The Keeler depot was used as a residence for several years and finally abandoned.
 Today the Keeler train depot still stands but is in a sad state of disrepair.